dojo/has/README.md

 This function will be run once when the module is loaded and the values returned from the function will be used as the static features.

-## How do I contribute?

-We appreciate your interest!
-Please see the [Dojo 2 Meta Repository](https://github.com/dojo/meta#readme) for the Contributing Guidelines.

 ### Code Style